Living in Indonesia, A Site for Expatriates

 While we often think that pest control involves dangerous sprays, there are a variety of safe, 'green' pest control options including the out-of-the-way laying of chemicals that the pests ingest, baiting, trapping, application of powders in pest breeding/resting places and deterrent devices.
 A good pest control firm will undoubtedly offer you these 'green' options.

-Many of the workers that come to your home to eradicate pests won't speak anything but Bahasa Indonesia, so you will not be able to inquire as to what chemicals are being used.
+Many of the workers that come to your home to eradicate pests will only speak Bahasa Indonesia, so you will not be able to inquire as to what chemicals are being used.
 Be sure that you thoroughly discuss with the salesman exactly what chemicals, if any, will be used in your home.

 Expect the representative of a reputable pest control firm to provide good advice on how to keep pests from your living environment, utilize safe methods for eradicating pests and provide follow-up services to be sure that your home environment is free of unwanted pests.